Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Application to a realistic survey

-Because of the wide variation in our results in Section \ref{sec:internight_res}, we consider four different inter-night strategies for our survey simulations.
-These include the best- and worst-case strategies for the quasiperiodic and Matern-5/2 activity kernels (Uniform, Centered, and Monthly) as well as the Double Burst strategy as an intermediate reference point.
-We implement each strategy within our scheduling framework, which we describe in the following subsection, by creating custom binary masks that specify allowed and disallowed observing nights for each star.
-For the Centered strategy, for example, all nights in the middle of a star's observing season are allowed while those at the edges are disallowed, and for the Uniform strategy, the allowed nights are uniformly spaced.
-To ensure that we end up with the intended number of observations per star after accounting for practical constraints, the number of allowed nights each year exceeds the intended annual total by 20-30\% (e.g., $\sim125$ nights per star for the 40-star sample or $\sim250$ nights per star for the 20-star sample).
+Because of the wide variation in our results in Section \ref{sec:internight_res}, we consider four different inter-night observing strategies for our survey simulations.
+These include the best- and worst-case strategies for the quasiperiodic and Mat\'ern-5/2 activity kernels (Uniform, Centered, and Monthly) as well as the Double Burst strategy as an intermediate reference point.
+We simulate a 10-year survey for each of these strategies using a custom scheduling framework.
+In brief, our scheduler accounts for the following practical observing constraints: target observability, seeing, weather losses, telescope and facility maintenance, and intra-survey competition (i.e., we can not observe two or more targets simultaneously).
+Quantitative descriptions of the scheduling algorithms are given in Appendix .